avineshwar/secretgrind/README.md

 		---------------------------------------------------
 		[...]

 	Secretgrind displays each instruction that are executed.
-The first that appears in the run is "0f b6 40 04: movzbl 4(%rax), %eax     ID _1cb40_:".
-This shows both the raw instruction in hex (0f b6 40 04), its mnemonics (movzbl 4(%rax), %eax), and an instruction ID (_1cb40_).
+The first that appears in the run is `0f b6 40 04: movzbl 4(%rax), %eax     ID _1cb40_:`.
+This shows both the raw instruction in hex `0f b6 40 04, its mnemonics `movzbl 4(%rax), %eax), and an instruction ID (_1cb40_`.
 This correponds to `stack_var = s[4];` in the source code.
 Valgrind represents an instruction in [Single-Static-Assignment (SSA) form](https://en.wikipedia.org/wiki/Static_single_assignment_form).
 That is why you see multiple lines of "execution"  for each instruction.
 As explained in [Taintgrind](https://github.com/wmkhoo/taintgrind), the output is a list of Valgrind IR (VEX) statements of the form:

 		Address/Location 	| VEX-IRStmt 		  | Runtime value(s)   | Taint value(s) 	| Information flow
 		t14_9600 = 			  LOAD I8 t10_10371   | 0x2000000000000000 | 0xff00000000000000 | t14_9600 <- @0x51ec040_malloc_123_1

 	Only one run-time/taint value per instruction is shown.
-That variable is usually the one being assigned, e.g. t14_9600 in this case.
+That variable is usually the one being assigned, e.g. `t14_9600` in this case.
 In the case of an if-goto, it is the conditional variable; in the case of an indirect jump, it is the jump target.
 Loads and stores have two possible useful run-time values: the address and the data being loaded/stored.
 We have simply chosen to print the data.
 Runtime values are displayed as they appear in memory: for exmaple, on an LE platform the integer 4 will show as 0x04000000; on a BE platform it will show as 0x00000004.
-Here, t14_9600 is loaded with value 0x2000000000000000.
+Here, `t14_9600` is loaded with value 0x2000000000000000.
 0x20 is the space character ' ', which is indeed the 5th character of the string "This is a tainted file." contained in tainted.txt .
-The values loaded in t14_9600 is "variable" @0x51ec040_malloc_123_1, ie data at memory address 0x51ec040, which is of type "malloc", allocated by process with pid "123" and Valgrind thread ID "1".
+The values loaded in `t14_9600` is "variable" `@0x51ec040_malloc_123_1`, ie data at memory address 0x51ec040, which is of type "malloc", allocated by process with pid "123" and Valgrind thread ID "1".
 Details of VEX operators and IRStmts can be found in VEX/pub/libvex_ir.h .

 11. If you are interested only in the total number of tainted bytes, and not the summary, you can use **--summary-total-only=yes**; or you can disable the summary with **--summary=no**.